AUD/USD analysis: Bears could prevail

 AUD/USD

-The Australian Dollar declined by 30 pips or 0.39% against the US Dollar on Friday.
-The 50- hour simple moving average provided support for the currency pair during Friday's trading session.
+The Australian Dollar fell by 58 pips or 0.77% against the US Dollar on Tuesday.
+The currency pair was pressured lower by the 200– hour simple moving average during Tuesday's trading session.

-All things being equal, the exchange rate could continue to edge lower during the following trading session.
-The potential target for the AUD/USD pair would be near the 0.7540 area.
+Technical indicators suggest selling signals on the 4H and daily time-frame charts.
+Most likely, the exchange rate could continue to edge lower during the following trading session.

-However, the 50- hour SMA at 0.7586 could still provide support for the currency exchange rate during the following trading session.
+However, a support line at the 0.7500 level could provide support for the AUD/USD currency exchange rate in the shorter term.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.